Looking for a free POS solution?

-- Developer tools available
+- Many developer tools available

-- Extensive customer support options
+- Extensive customer support options for paid plans

-- No credit card acceptance
+- No credit or debit card processing

-Looking for the best or cheapest way to accept ACH bank transfers?
+Are you looking for the best or cheapest way to accept ACH bank transfers?
 Take a look at our post about ACH payment processing.

 Table of Contents

+- ACH Payments: A Dwolla account will allow you to send, receive, and facilitate payments.
 If you’re wondering what “facilitate payments” means, it means you can build a platform that allows users to send funds to one another without requiring you, the merchant, to do anything.
 (Additional note, you can also charge a facilitator’s fee for the transaction to monetize the platform.)
 You can also hold balances within Dwolla, like a digital wallet.

 Fees & Rates